jetbrains-academy/data-visualization-course/0_intro/3_why_matters/4_modern_era/task.md

-This explosion of big data has created an entirely new job market centered around data visualization and analysis.
+The explosion of big data has created an entirely new job market centered around data visualization and analysis.
-Data analysts and visualization specialists have become crucial roles in virtually every industry, from healthcare to finance.
+Data analysts and visualization specialists have become essential in virtually every industry, from healthcare to finance.
-These professionals combine technical skills in data manipulation with creative abilities to present complex information in accessible ways.
+These professionals combine technical expertise in data manipulation with creative skills to present complex information in accessible ways.
-The field continues to evolve with the emergence of specialized tools like Tableau or Power BI while also demanding expertise in statistical analysis and storytelling.
+The field continues to evolve with the emergence of specialized tools like Tableau and Power BI, alongside a growing demand for proficiency in statistical analysis and storytelling.
-This confluence of technical and creative skills has made data visualization specialists among the most sought-after professionals in the modern job market, with competitive salaries and growing career opportunities in both traditional and emerging industries.
+This confluence of technical and creative skills has made data visualization specialists some of the most sought-after professionals in the modern job market, offering competitive salaries and expanding career opportunities across both traditional and emerging industries.

 <figure>
     <img src="../../../common/resources/images/intro/tableau.png">